 What’s on in 2018?

 In Devon, community activities are being organised by a number of groups including Fawcett Devon, Dreadnought SW and WOW (Women of the World Exeter).
 There is a Votes for Women? exhibition at Killerton House running until November, and many other exhibitions taking place in museums around the county.

 Follow the Suffrage Flag on its relay around the UK.
 It arrived in Devon on Tuesday 3rd April and was welcomed by the NHS, Environment Agency, Met Office and Exeter City Council.
 Its visit to Exeter included an event at the University on Thursday 5th April before being passed on to Devon County Council on the Friday.
 Devon County Council then passed it on to Government agencies in Plymouth #SuffrageFlagRelay.

 Photography exhibition – The Candidates by Jessica Lennan.
 The Candidates is a series of portraits of women who stood as candidates in the 2017 Devon County Council election and the General Election for constituencies in Devon.
 It opened at the Dodo Gallery, Exeter in March.
 The exhibition will then tour Devon.
 Contact Fawcett Devon if you would like to host it.

 Devon County Council activities:

 Read our article about our first woman County Councillor, Juanita Maxwell Phillips.

-Friday 14th December – exciting events are being planned to mark 100 years since qualifying women over the age of 30 were able to cast their first vote.
-This will include an exhibition, youth takeover and conference with a difference on women in public service.
+Friday 14th December – an exciting exhibition and events are being planned to mark 100 years since qualifying women over the age of 30 were able to cast their first vote.
+This will include an exhibition in the ante-chamber, youth takeover and conference with a difference on women in public service.